ryanhadfield/ryanhadfield/README.md

 ### Hi there 👋 - I'm Ryan!

+## Full Stack Web Developer with 10+ years in marketing, project management, sales, and product development.
-## Full Stack Web Engineer | Product Development, Marketing, Sales, & Supply Chain Professional | Actively seeking new opportunities
+### Actively seeking new opportunities

 ---